 "The continual resurrection and delay of a full hearing on charges against Meyers’ opponent, Aaron Booker, is just par for the course.
 These tactics are so revelatory in themselves, voters should really want Meyers out.
 When a man prosecutes his opponent for an elected office and leaves the verdict hanging before the election, that is a lowly smear campaign.

-"Deceptive campaigns are nothing new to Meyers.
+Still, this has nothing to do with crime.
+Now you, dear Rockford friends, may not live in a high crime area and you may not think it affects you.
+If you read only the RRStar, you would believe that."Deceptive campaigns are nothing new to Meyers.
 The improper and deceitful push to build the taxpayer money pit known as the Winnebago County Justice Center has been well documented in this paper by our former reporter Jeff Havens.
 The “just 1-cent” public relations juggernaut everyone fell for was lead by the former Winnebago County State’s Attorney Paul Logli, the former Winnebago County Board Chairman Kristine Cohn and Meyers.
 Their scare tactics built Meyers an empire.
 He doesn’t want to give that power up, and he does not react well to any type of challenge of any kind.
 Look at his reaction to these latest charges.

 "Meyers is used to having his way in his own little world, and he’ll cover for his own until everyone calls him on the carpet.
 Look at how he originally casually dismissed the sexual harassment charges about the computer porn that was passed around his office.
 Anyone who did that in any other office would get canned so quickly, they’d spin like a top out the door.
 Yet, in an office that supposedly enforces laws against such things, it’s a casual matter under Meyers."